AntJanus/WebDevelopment.META/Book/3-Getting Employed/7-portfolio-social-media-and-everything-else.md

 For a successful portfolio, you need to make sure of a few things:

 1. Include ONLY your best work.
 Nothing mediocre.
 Keep the number of pieces small enough to be easily digestible but large enough to show your best.
 2. Try to include varied pieces.
-Showing five of your web designs where each is in the less style is less helpful than one web design combined with back-end work and an app you created.
+Showing five of your web designs where each is done in an identical style is less helpful than one web design combined with back-end work and an app you created.
 3. It's fine to do work directly for the portfolio.
 One such case for designers is "unsolicited redesign", or a design concept of an existing product/app/website that was not commissioned by that entity.
 4. Use work that you're only approved to use.
 Don't try to use work that you are not allowed to disclose.
 5. Make your portfolio online-accessible.
 Better yet, make your website a way to show off your best stuff.